TILDE-Q: A Transformation Invariant Loss Function for Time-Series Forecasting: Preliminary

-There are several studies on shape-aware clustering ~\citep{Bellman59dtw,Batista14cid,Paparrizos15kshape, Berkhin06, Liao05, Kerr08} and classification~\citep{Xi06, Batista14cid, Srisai09} tasks with the consideration of shapes.
-On the other hand, only a few studies exist for time-series forecasting tasks, including \citet{Guen19dilate} that utilizes dynamic time warping (DTW) and temporal distortion index (TDI) for modeling temporal dynamics.
-Next we describe mean square error (MSE) and DILATE, proposed by \citet{Guen19dilate}, and discuss their invariance to the distortions.
+Shape-aware clustering~\citep{Bellman59dtw,Batista14cid,Paparrizos15kshape, Berkhin06, Liao05, Kerr08} and classification~\citep{Xi06, Batista14cid, Srisai09} tasks that consider shapes have been extensively studied.
+However, only a few studies exist for time-series forecasting tasks, including \citet{Guen19dilate} that utilize DTW and TDI for modeling temporal dynamics.
+Next, we describe the MSE and DILATE, proposed by \citet{Guen19dilate}, and discuss their invariance to distortions.